Safari Ltd

 Safari Ltd is an American family-owned manufacturer and global distributor of animal figurine toys.
-Since 1982, they have produced painted figurines designed to educate children, with the stated goal of teaching the importance of nature and conservation through play.
+The company was founded in 1982 and is headquartered in Jacksonville, Florida.

 The company's offerings include more than 1,000 products, including dinosaurs, wildlife, dragons and fairies, horses and farm life, reptiles and sea life.

 History

 Safari Ltd was founded in 1982 by a German-born husband and wife team, Bernard and Rosemarie Rubel.
 Their goal was to aid in wildlife conservation by raising awareness of endangered species.
 Inspired by a deck of educational playing cards featuring photographs of endangered animals, they initially began by photographing native species in Florida and selling postcards of the photos at zoos and other attractions.

 The Rubels would later return to Germany and lay eyes on the educational figurines that led them to develop the museum-quality figurines Safari manufactures today.

 The company soon expanded to offer toys based on dinosaurs and prehistoric life, utilizing the paleontology community to aid in making the most scientifically accurate figure based on current research.
 This led to the company's partnership with the Carnegie Museum of Natural History.
 As a result of the partnership and realistic quality of the figurines, Safari was considered a leader in the animal figurine niche.

 Presently, Safari Ltd is run by the Rubels’ grandson Alexandre Pariente, who heads the company with his wife, Christina Pariente.
 Under Alexandre's tenure the company has invested more in developing online resources, including an in-house wikisource coined SafariPedia that encourages children and educators to use it in tandem with Safari Ltd products.